jemmy512/book-notes/Arch/gt-microservice-and-architecure-design.md

 ### API Gateway
 API Gateway is the single point of entry for the all the client requests.
 It acts like a reverse proxy that serves all the client traffic to the microservices in the cluster.

+An API gateway takes all API calls from clients, then routes them to the appropriate microservice with request routing, composition, and protocol translation.
+Typically it handles a request by invoking multiple microservices and aggregating the results, to determine the best path.
+It can translate between web protocols and web‑unfriendly protocols that are used internally.

 * Functionalities of API Gateway: [:link: Ref](https://medium.com/dev-genius/microservices-design-api-gateway-pattern-980e8d02bdd5)
     * Routing
         > Encapsulating the underlying system and decoupling from the clients, the gateway provides a single entry point for the client to communicate with the microservice system.